You can prepare, sauté or deep fry, and serve squash blossoms in 10 minutes or less.

 - Batter: Use 1 cup all-purpose flour, 2 tablespoons baking powder, ½ teaspoon salt, and 1 tablespoon granulated sugar.
 Whisk these dry ingredients together.
 Then mix-whisk ½ cup milk, 1 egg, grated nutmeg to taste, and grated zest into the dry ingredients.
 Let the batter rest in the refrigerator for 30 minutes before using.
 This batter will be enough for a dozen blossoms.

 - Deep-fry: Deep fry the blossoms in 2 quarts of peanut or soy oil heated to 365°F; be sure to use a heavy, deep pot and fill it no more than one-third full with oil.
-Place the lightly battered blossoms in the heated oil for 3 to 4 minutes; afterwards let them drain on a Stuffing: Before deep-drying squash blossoms you can stuff them with meat, seafood, or cheese.
+Place the lightly battered blossoms in the heated oil for 3 to 4 minutes; afterward let them drain on a Stuffing: Before deep-drying squash blossoms you can stuff them with meat, seafood, or cheese.
 Use goat, soft mozzarella, or ricotta cheese.
 Use salmon, shrimp, or lobster or a variety of chopped or ground meats.
 Mix chopped dill, marjoram, or lemon thyme or chives, scallions, or chopped green peppers with the stuffing.
 Do not overstuff blossoms.

 How to store: Blossoms will keep overnight if kept cool and moist; set them in layers between dampened paper towels and seal in a plastic container.
 Stuffed blossoms can be stored the same way.